MerinBabu/MenstrEd/README.md

 # MenstrEd

-To run the application:
+To run the application, run the following commands from the root folder:

-cd FBACKEND
+*cd FBACKEND

 node app.js

-cd FRONTEND
+*cd FRONTEND

 ng serve